Structure and Composition of the Atmosphere

 Reasoning (R): The stratosphere contains a higher concentration of ozone, which absorbs and re-emits solar radiation, leading to an increase in temperature with altitude.

-c) Both A and R are true, and the R is the correct explanation of the A.
+c) Both A and R are true, and R is the correct explanation of A.

 c)